top of page

 • Bring along both your booking confirmation and the pass.
 Present these to the National Trust team member on arrival.
 Without both the booking confirmation and the free family pass, the venue cannot guarantee entry, and without the free family pass (email or cut-out), you will not receive free entry and will be charged the full admission price.

 The free family pass is valid in National Trust properties within England, Wales and NI - although there are some exclusions.
 Below are the properties that are NOT participating in the offer.
-This National Trust family pass does not allow admission to places with reciprocal entry agreements, such as English Heritage (including Stonehenge) or National Trust for Scotland.
+This National Trust family pass does not allow admission to places with reciprocal entry agreements, such as English Heritage (including Stonehenge) or National Trust Scotland.

 Are all National Trust Venues Participating In The Offer?